 Much like humans, birds that don't feel well often become less talkative than usual.
 Pay close attention to your bird so that you can learn its normal vocalization patterns.
 Stay in tune with the way your bird behaves, so you can pick up clues as to the way it feels.
 If you notice any changes in the frequency or general tone of your bird's vocalizations, monitor it for additional symptoms over the next few days.

 When it comes to your pet bird's health, an ounce of prevention is worth a pound of cure.
 Birds have very delicate systems, and even a minor illness can turn into a serious threat in the blink of an eye.
 Early diagnosis can be vital to saving a sick bird's life.

-Your bird depends on you to maintain his good health.
-Make sure that you keep tabs on his behavior so that you can keep your little friend around for a long time.
+Your bird depends on you to maintain its good health.
+Make sure to keep tabs on its behavior so that you can keep your little friend around for a long time.